Latest SEC observations on fixed income principal and cross trades

 In many cases, however, investment advisers are unable to, or fail to, set up conflicts committees that provide sufficient independence to enable effective consent.
-In the SEC’s case against Paradigm Capital Management, Inc. (“Paradigm”)2, the conflicts committee was comprised of Paradigm’s CFO and CCO, and subsequently Paradigm’s hedge fund entered into principal trades with its broker-dealer, a related party by virtue of common ownership which shared the same CFO.
+In the SEC’s case against Paradigm Capital Management, Inc. (“Paradigm”), the conflicts committee was comprised of Paradigm’s CFO and CCO, and subsequently Paradigm’s hedge fund entered into principal trades with its broker-dealer, a related party by virtue of common ownership which shared the same CFO.
 Due to the lack of independence of Paradigm’s conflicts committee, the SEC ruled that the principal trades violated Section 206(3).
 Consequently, Paradigm was ordered to repay US $1.7m plus interest to investors and pay a US $300,000 civil penalty.

 How can Waystone help?

-Waystone has extensive experience assisting investment advisers and their funds by providing independent oversight from a talented pool of directors serving on the boards of many of the largest and most successful US-advised hedge, private equity, venture capital and real estate funds.
-Building on this experience, Waystone has a team of experienced professionals serving on conflicts committees, providing independent oversight of principal and agency cross trades.
+Waystone has extensive experience assisting investment advisers and their funds by providing independent oversight from a talented pool of professional directors serving on the boards of many of the largest and most successful US-advised hedge, private equity, venture capital and real estate funds.
+Building on this experience, Waystone has a team of knowledgeable professionals serving on conflicts committees, providing independent oversight of principal and agency cross trades.